Johntaa/laravel-captcha/README.md

 # Captcha for Laravel 4.*
+## For Laravel 5 change to branch masterl5
 It is just a copy of https://github.com/mewebstudio/captcha but maintained to serve Laravel framework

 A simple [Laravel framework](http://laravel.com/) service provider for including the [Captcha for Laravel framework](https://github.com/johntaa/captcha).